Impact Report 2023-2024

 PARTNERING FOR PROGRESS

-We create opportunities to improve the local economy, conserve the natural environment, and strengthen the community by working with municipal, academic, charitable, and association partners.
-We are also grateful to our many valued corporate partners, ranging from one-time donations to ongoing partnerships with businesses of all sizes across Canada.
+We create opportunities to improve the local economy, conserve the natural environment, and strengthen the community by working with municipalities, academic and charitable institutions, and associations.
+We are also grateful to our many valued corporate partners, ranging from one-time donations to ongoing collaboration with businesses of all sizes across Canada.

 We are always looking to build our network of partners – learn more and start the conversation today by clicking the button below.